DylanMoss1/Crystal-Ball/README.md

 ## Usage

 > [!WARNING]
 > The first seed search will take a long time (and may crash / timeout).
 > This is expected while the search searcher compiles, subsequent runs will be _much_ faster.

+**Non-legendary Jokers:**
-**Non-legendary Jokers:** Can be found in shop and buffoon packs.
-Number of re-rolls scales per ante (ante 1 assumes 0 re-rolls, ante 2 assumes 1 re-roll, etc.).
+- Found in shop & buffoon packs.
+- Number of re-rolls scales per ante

-Non-legendary jokers can be found in shop (either as buyable jokers or in buffoon packs).
-The number of re-rolls per ante = `(ante - 1)`.
+  - Ante 1 ⇒ 0 re-rolls
+  - Ante 2 ⇒ 1 re-roll
+  - etc.

+**Legendary Jokers:**
-Legendary jokers can be found in shop arcana / spectral packs.
+- Found in arcana & spectral packs.

-This mod does not search for packs obtained from tags.
+This mod does not search for jokers found via skip vouchers.

-## Future Work
+## Future Plans

-Currently this mod only supports jokers, but there are future plans to support vouchers and other cards.
+- Search for vouchers / spectral cards / playing cards

-There are plans to add custom configuration options (such as number of re-rolls per ante, and adjustable search timeouts).
+- Customisation options (custom re-rolls per ante, adjustable search timeouts, etc.)

 ## Thanks